SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-26-5-removing-not-used-error-actual-role-can-be-remove-even-is.md

 ticket: MTM-53701
 version: 1020.26.5
 ---
-If the server returned an "unprocessable content" error while removing a global role, the application always indicated that the issue was due to the role being assigned to a user.
-Now, the application will display the correct error.
+If the server returned an "unprocessable content" error while removing a global role, the error message always indicated that the issue occurred because the global role was assigned to a user.
+Now, the error message will display the correct information, for example "Role is used in inventory access mapping in SSO configuration".